 Hybrid Programs (including live and web-based elements)

-- Provide pharmacists with knowledge, skills and resourses necessary to establish and promoto a successful immunization service
+- Goal: To provide comprehensive immunization education and training, as well as provide the pharmacist with the knowledge, skills, and resources necessary to establish and promote a successful immunization service

 The Office of Continuing Professional Development is available to collaborate with organizations seeking support in developing, managing or accrediting continuing pharmacy education programs.
 We have worked with continuing medical education providers, content developers and partners in industry, assisting in development and delivery of a variety of programs.